-Tracheobronchomalacia (TBM) management will depend on its severity.
-Sometimes medical treatment options will be recommended; sometimes your doctor will decide that surgery is the best route.
+If you've been diagnosed with tracheobronchomalacia (TBM), managing the condition will depend on its severity.
+Your doctor may recommend medical treatment options or decide that surgery is the best route.

-- This acts as a pneumatic (air pressure) stent, and should be considered as an alternative or additional therapy in appropriate patients
+- Continuous positive airway pressure (CPAP) therapy — acts as a pneumatic (air pressure) stent, and should be considered as an alternative or additional therapy in appropriate patients

-- Inhaled bronchodilators (these should only be used if symptoms and breathing function improve after use)
+- Inhaled bronchodilators — medications that help to open the airways, and should only be used if symptoms and breathing function improve after use

-- Inserting a stent can improve symptoms and pulmonary function in patients with central airway obstruction and should be considered for patients whose symptoms don’t respond to more conservative therapy
+Inserting a stent can improve symptoms and pulmonary function in patients with central airway obstruction.
+It should be considered for patients whose symptoms do not respond to more conservative therapy.

-- Tracheoplasty can be performed in a subset of patients to stabilize the airway by reinforcing the back wall of the windpipe with a mesh to prevent its collapse
+Tracheobronchoplasty can be performed in a subset of patients to stabilize the airway by reinforcing the back wall of the windpipe with a mesh to prevent its collapse.